Skip to main content

 Use Cases

-• Seeding a product database with realistic image and video asset URLs
+• Seeding a Postgres staging database with realistic product image and video asset URLs

-• Populating Storybook stories with remote font and stylesheet references
+• Populating Storybook stories with remote font and stylesheet URL references

 Tips